Preparing for co-op

 Once you're on campus

-Before your first work term, you'll learn about the co-op process and connect with a career advisor.
+Before your first work term, you'll learn about the co-op process and connect with a co-op advisor.
 As well, the Centre for Career Development offers workshops and personal appointments to help you navigate co-op and make career decisions.

 You’ll learn to create an effective résumé, practise your interview skills, and fine-tune your work search skills – all valuable skills for your career.